The information below features services offered to the inmates of the Douglas County Jail.

 Capt.
 Tavarreus Pounds

-Inmate Mail - As of May 1st, 2011, the Douglas County Jail will implement a new policy regarding inmate mail.
-Like many other jails across the country, we will be limiting any correspondence to or from inmates to postcards.
-For complete details, click here to download the PDF file containing the new policy.
+Inmate Mail – On May 1st, 2011, the Douglas County Jail will implement a new policy regarding inmate mail.
+Like many other jails across the country, we limit any correspondence, to or from inmates, to postcards.
+For complete details, download the PDF file containing the new policy.

 Questions regarding inmate mail policies can be directed to Deputy Hall at 678-486-1261.